Indio (TV series): Critical response

-Indio was also positively received by other writers.
+The series was also positively received by other writers.
 Blogger, Ely Valendez of Ely's Planet reviews: "What's more interesting in Indio 'though is the story itself that's strongly related to the Philippine history."
 Valendez also dubbed "Indio as the new Encantadia."
 Jason Lim of the blog Taking A Break praises the series' special effects, said that "Indio really benefited from an early pre-production date as most of the effects are seamless.
 The scene with the Baconaua and the opening scene that tied down the timeline/era were exceptionally done."
 Blogger Neil Celeste Rara described the show as "thrilling and visually captivating", stating "While the ratings war remains to be tough and the battle is fought day by day, the people behind this wonderful series have a reason to sleep soundly at night, for they not only have done their jobs well, they have also created a piece of art that viewers will always remember."
-While Dinno Erece of the blog Show and Tell, said "We were so impressed by the special effects of the Indio to think it's only a television series.
+Dinno Erece of the blog Show and Tell, said "we were so impressed by the special effects of the Indio to think it's only a television series.
 We're daring to say this but Indio has a better special effects than that of Si Agimat, si Enteng Kabisote at si Ako and Shake, Rattle & Roll 14.
 [And] it's not just the special effects, even the production design and the costume and the history, they're fully researched."